America’s Top 100 Female Gymnasts: Icons Who Shaped the Sport

 • Kelly Garrison introduced three named beam skills.

-• Nastia Liukin showcased elegant bars work that redefined the event.
+• Nastia Liukin showcased elegant uneven bars work that helped redefine the event.

-• Shawn Johnson made her mark with precision beam acrobatics.
+• Shawn Johnson made her mark with precision and difficult beam acrobatics.

-• Brenna Dowell debuted the front double pike on floor.
+• Brenna Dowell debuted the front double pike on floor, a skill that now carries her name.

-• Marcia Frederick became the first U.S. woman to win a World title (bars, 1978).
+• Marcia Frederick became the first U.S. woman to win an individual World title when she captured the uneven bars championship in 1978.

-• Betty Okino brought innovative beam turns and dance elements.
+• Betty Okino brought innovative beam turns and original elements to both beam and uneven bars.

 • Laurie Hernandez earned Olympic beam silver with theatrical flair.